 When you apply cannabis topically, the cannabinoids travel into your epidermal system, not your bloodstream.
 This category of regulated products is growing fast and includes items like cannabinoid-infused oils, creams and lotions, bath bombs, lip balms and shower gels.

 It is thought that because CBD and other cannabinoids show evidence of anti-inflammatory properties, cannabis may be used topically to manage peripheral pain and arthritis; however, whether topical cannabis is effective for pain relief has not yet been established.

 Read the label for the recommended dosage, as it varies from product to product.
-When you apply cannabis topicals to your skin, the cannabinoids are absorbed into your epidermal system, not your bloodstream, so you may feel tingling or muscle relaxation but are not likely to experience psychotropic effects associated with other forms of cannabis that contain THC.
+When you apply cannabis topicals to your skin, the cannabinoids are absorbed into your epidermal system, not your bloodstream, so you may feel tingling or muscle relaxation but are not likely to experience the psychoactive effects associated with other forms of cannabis that contain THC.
 (CBD does not produce intoxicating effects when absorbed into your bloodstream or epidermal system.)

 It’s believed that the risk of intoxication or impairment following the application of any cannabinoid-infused topical is low, although there has yet to be thorough research evaluating these potential effects.
 Consider recording your reactions and monitoring them to fully understand how much of a cannabis topical to apply to achieve the desired effect.

 More research is required to fully understand the onset time and duration of effects of topical cannabis products.
 Keep in mind that different products will affect everyone differently.